saboye/QA-TODO-APP/README.md

 ```

 ## Prerequisites
-This app requires a web browser to run and the latest versions of playwright.
+This app requires a web browser to run and the latest versions of playwright, Chai and Mocha.

 ## Contributing
 <p align="justify">If you want to contribute to this project, please fork this repository and submit a pull request with your changes.
 All contributions are welcome and appreciated!</P>